-Amaranth is native to (from Mexico to South America) where it was once a staple of early Native American civilizations.
-The Amaranth grains have a unique quality in that the nutrients are concentrated in a natural “nutrient ring” that surrounds the center.
-Amaranth Grain has a pleasing taste and smell and a delicate nutty sweetness that makes the grain as versatile as it is nutritious.
-It combines well with other grains and can be cooked to create delicious and nutritious soups, pancakes, bread, rolls and candy.
+SHILOH FARMS Amaranth Grain has a pleasing smell and delicate, nutty sweetness that makes the grain as versatile as it is nutritious.
+Once a staple of early Native American civilizations, amaranth grain has a unique quality in that its nutrients are concentrated in a natural “nutrient ring” that surrounds the center.
+It combines well with other grains, and can be cooked to create delicious and nutritious soups, pancakes, breads, rolls, and even candy.

-To cook: Sort.
-Boil 2-1/2 parts of water, stir in 1 part of sorted grain.
-Simmer until tender 18-20 minutes.
-The smaller amount of water yields a chewier result.
-Using more water will yield a consistency like mushy cooked cereal.
+To cook: Sort and rinse.
+Add 1 part of amaranth grain to 2 ½ parts boiling water.
+Simmer until tender, about 18-20 minutes.
+Using a smaller amount of water yields a chewier result; using more water will yield a consistency like mushy cooked cereal.

-2 The seeds can be cooked with other whole grains, added to stir-fry or to soups and stews as a nutrient dense thickening agent.
+2. The seeds can be cooked with other whole grains, used in stir-fries, or added to soups and stews as a nutrient-dense thickening agent.

 Country of Origin: India

 This grain is wonderful.
 It made the best wheat bread I have had in a long time.